Succorro/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Check to see if feature is working.
+Open dev tools to analyze error message.
+    Fixed 500 error, Model name corrected in Controller

 - Update the number of likes for a toy

   - How I debugged:
+    Check to see if feature is working without errors fixed render issue in controller

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  check to see if feature is working without errors route path created